easymock/easymock/README.md

 ## To bundle EasyMock and deploy

 - Make sure the poms are on the snapshot of the version you want to deploy
-- Launch and Android emulator or connect an Android phone
 - Make sure `jq` is installed.
 If not, install it with your favorite package manager (`brew install jq`, `choco install jq`, `apt-get install jq`, `yum install jq`, etc.).
-- If gpg gives an `Inappropriate ioctl for device` error, enter this in your shell: `export GPG_TTY=$(tty)`
 - Add a little speech on the features in "ReleaseNotes.md" (remove the Change Log part, which will be regenerated automatically)
 - Set the gpg_passphrase as environment variables
 - Launch `./deploy-easymock.sh (major|minor|patch)` where the parameter tells which version number should be incremented at the end